DyfanJones/Blog/content/post/2021-11-29-aws-athena-unload/index.md

 ## Intro:

-This is a quick update on the latest features for `RAthena` and `noctua`.
+This is a quick update on the latest features for `RAthena` and `noctua` 2.4.0.

 ## Latest features: